TengdaHan/MemDPC/process_data/readme.md

 ### 2. Extract frame and flow

 [Optional for Kinetics400] Reduce the video dimension to short size = 256 pixel with `ffmpeg`, to save space and time.
+An example is provided in [src/resize_video.py](src/resize_video.py).

 Edit path arguments in `main_*()` functions, and `python extract_ff.py`.
 Video frame and TV-L1 optical flow will be extracted.